MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 However, the behavior is a little different for client-side auto-labeling (auto-labeling settings in the label).
 If multiple sublabels from the same highest order (highest priority) parent label match the conditions:

 - If a file is not already labeled, the highest order (highest priority) sublabel that's configured for automatic labeling is always selected, rather than the highest order sublabel that's configured for recommended labeling.
-If none of these sublabels are configured for automatic labeling but only recommended labeling, the highest order sublabel is selected.
+If none of these sublabels are configured for automatic labeling but only recommended labeling, the highest order sublabel is selected and recommended.

 - If a file is already labeled with a sublabel from the same parent (highest priority), no action is taken and the existing sublabel remains.
 This behavior applies even if the existing sublabel was a default label or automatically applied.